Everest Rapid Expedition

 • Any personal expenses not specified in the mentioned services

-• Extra night accommodation in Kathmandu if returning early from the expedition (for any reason) than the scheduled itinerary
+• Extra night accommodation in Kathmandu if returning earlier from the expedition (for any reason) than the scheduled itinerary

 • Additional costs due to natural disasters or program cancellations